What is level term life insurance?

 You can also buy increasing term insurance, which gives you the option to increase the sum insured at certain points during the term, such as when a child is born.
 This will also increase will be reflected in your premiums.

 Always give careful thought as to which kind of policy is likely to suit your needs, and compare a wide range of policies before buying cover.
 Premiums can vary hugely depending on which provider you go to.

-Review your cover
+Review your level term life insurance cover

 For example, if you buy a bigger property and extend your mortgage, you are likely to need additional cover, perhaps for a longer term.
 You might also want greater protection in place if your family expands.